blackjack4494/yt-dlc/README.md

 Formats for which the value is not known are excluded unless you put a question mark (`?`) after the operator.
 You can combine format filters, so `-f "[height <=?
 720][tbr>500]"` selects up to 720p videos (or videos where the height is not known) with a bitrate of at least 500 KBit/s.

-You can merge the video and audio of two formats into a single file using `-f <video-format>+<audio-format>` (requires ffmpeg or avconv installed), for example `-f bestvideo+bestaudio` will download the best video-only format, the best audio-only format and mux them together with ffmpeg/avconv.
+You can merge the video and audio of multiple formats into a single file using `-f <format1>+<format2>+...` (requires ffmpeg or avconv installed), for example `-f bestvideo+bestaudio` will download the best video-only format, the best audio-only format and mux them together with ffmpeg/avconv.
+If `--no-video-multistreams` is used, all formats with a video stream except the first one are ignored.
+Similarly, if `--no-audio-multistreams` is used, all formats with an audio stream except the first one are ignored.
+For example, `-f bestvideo+best+bestaudio` will download and merge all 3 given formats.
+The resulting file will have 2 video streams and 2 audio streams.
+But `-f bestvideo+best+bestaudio --no-video-multistreams` will download and merge only `bestvideo` and `bestaudio`. `best` is ignored since another format containing a video stream (`bestvideo`) has already been selected.
+The order of the formats is therefore important. `-f best+bestaudio --no-audio-multistreams` will download and merge both formats while `-f bestaudio+best --no-audio-multistreams` will ignore `best` and download only `bestaudio`.

 Format selectors can also be grouped using parentheses, for example if you want to download the best mp4 and webm formats with a height lower than 480 you can use `-f '(mp4,webm)[height<480]'`.